hamiltonbrba/Project4/README.md

 ## Overview

-This project demonstrates the development of a predictive model for diabetes diagnosis based on health indicators.
-The dataset used is derived from the Behavioral Risk Factor Surveillance System (BRFSS) 2023, focusing on binary classification of diabetes presence.
-Ideas for appropriate health indicators were taken from research articles to ensure the inclusion of relevant features.
+This project aims to build a machine learning model to predict the likelihood of diabetes based on various health-related indicators.
+The dataset used in this project comes from the 2023 Behavioral Risk Factor Surveillance System (BRFSS) survey, which captures data on a wide range of health behaviors and conditions across various demographics.
+The target variable classifies individuals into two categories: diabetic and non-diabetic (including pre-diabetes).

+The project follows a complete pipeline that involves:
+- Data preprocessing.
+- Addressing class imbalance.
-The complete pipeline involves data preprocessing, addressing class imbalance, and building a robust artificial neural network (ANN) for prediction.
+- Training a robust Artificial Neural Network (ANN) for prediction.

 ---